y0nil/kusto.blog/blog-posts/data-partitioning.md

 #### Example

-* You have a table named `Telemetry`, with 2 columns:
+* You have a table named `telemetry`, with 2 columns:
   * `device_id`: cardinality = 100M.
   * `manufacturer_id`: cardinality = 10M.
 * Queries always filter on `device_id` or on `manufacturer_id`, or on both.